-Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier British Gas Gas or liquid petroleum gas $\overline{\mathbf{A}}$ Water mains or private water supply ablaScottish Water $\overline{\mathbf{A}}$ British Gas Electricity Mains drainage $\overline{\mathbf{A}}$ Scottish Water Telephone Cable TV or satellite $\overline{\mathbf{A}}$ Virgin media -Virgin media -Openreach Broadband $\overline{\mathbf{V}}$ Ultrafast being installed. b.
-Is there a septic tank system at your property?
-No (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give details of the company with which you have a maintenance contract: 11 Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
-Yes If you have answered yes, please give details: Communal charges re Deed of Conditions of property.
-Is there a responsibility to contribute to repair and maintenance of the roof, common b. stairwell or other common areas?
-Yes If you have answered yes, please give details: Communal charges re Deed of Conditions of property.

-Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+Please tick which services are connected to your property and give details of the supplier:

+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ OVO Water mains or private water supply $\checkmark$ Edinburgh council Electricity $\overline{\checkmark}$ OVO Mains drainage $\overline{\checkmark}$ i would assume so?
+Telephone $\overline{\checkmark}$ Telephone line through Virgin Media Cable TV or satellite Broadband $\overline{\checkmark}$ Virgin Media b.
+Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for No the discharg e from your septic tank? (ii) Do you have a maintenance contract f or your septi c tank?
+If you have answered yes, please give maintenance contract: Ignore (i) i couldn't untick it 11 a.
+Are you aware of any responsibility to the repair of a shared drive, private roal No contribute to the cost of anything used jointly, such as If you have answered yes, please give details: b.
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d. - hbours' property - for example to put ?
+If you have answered yes, please give details: e.
+As far as you are aware, do any of you property, for example to put out their re If you have answered yes, please give details: